Course Tonight

 Section 1.5: Setting up the upstream remote

-If you have cloned a fork (e.g., an open source project on GitHub), you may not have push access to the upstream repository, so you need both your fork and be able to fetch the upstream repository.
+If you have cloned a fork (e.g., an open source project on GitHub), you may not have push access to the upstream repository, so you need both your fork but be able to fetch the upstream repository.

 First, check the remote names: